plant-microct-tools/leaf-traits-microct/README.md

 ## Change log
+##### 2019-03-14
+- Tortuosity code now accepts specific color values for each tissue.
+- Save the mesophyll edge as a stack (i.e. the airspace minus the surface touching the epidermis).

 ##### 2019-03-11 - Tortuosity code only
 - Tortuosity code is now fully fonctionnal and can be run from the command line.
 - Found an error in how the epidermis edge was computed, which caused problem with how the segmentation causes un-smoothed epidermis.
 Fixed it by drawing a larger epidermis edge (3 pixels length) and purifying the resulting stack to get only one epidermis edge, hence removing the smallish un-connected epidermis elsewhere.
 This caused a problem when both epidermis have the same label value.